-Who should study Telecommunications?
+Who should study Telecommunication Engineering?

-What will I study?
+What will I study in this course?

 You will study antenna theory, digital communication, information theory and coding, microwaves, Digital Signal Processing (DSP) and its architecture.
 In addition, you will be introduced to microcontroller applications, analog communication and microprocessors.
-In this vast and rapidly growing field, you will learn start with the fundamentals of three major areas in computer, telecommunications and electronics, all of which are essential to building your foundation in this exciting engineering discipline.
+In this vast and rapidly growing field, you will learn, starting with the fundamentals of three major areas in computer, telecommunications and electronics, all of which are essential to building your foundation in this exciting engineering discipline.

-What will I do once I graduate?
+What are the career opportunities after the completion of this course?/What will I do once I graduate?

-The opportunities are vast and potentially limitless.
-Many companies such as BSNL, Tata Indicom, Reliance Infocomm, Airtel, Samsung, Qualcomm, Sony Ericsson, Nokia specifically look for candidates with a background in Telecommunications Engineering.
-Some students choose to opt for higher studies in the field, while others often use their solid engineering background they get at CMRIT as a stepping stone pursue entrepreneurial ventures of their own.
+The opportunities in the field of Telecommunication engineering are vast and potentially limitless.
+Many companies such as BSNL, Tata Indicom, Reliance Infocomm, Airtel, Samsung, Qualcomm, Sony Ericsson and Nokia specifically look for candidates with a background in Telecommunications Engineering.
+Some students choose to opt for higher studies in the field, while others often use the solid engineering background they get at CMRIT as a stepping stone to pursue entrepreneurial ventures of their own.